ivasibi/ascent/docs/INSTALLING.md

 # Installing

 Follow the instructions contained in this document to prepare a machine for the hosting of this application.
-The application can be installed in `Staging` mode, to test behaviour between component, and `Production` mode, for actually serve the application.
+The application can be installed in `Staging` mode, to test behaviour between components, and `Production` mode, for actually serve the application.
 Finally, to observe the status of the application, it is necessary to connect to the various services.
+This guide assumes that the hosting machine is running Linux.

 - [ :bookmark: ] [`Staging`](#staging)
     - [ :bookmark: ] [`Latest Release`](#latest-release)